An Illustrated Guide of the Modern Approaches of Hamilton-Jacobi Equations and Control Problems with Discontinuities

 { \bf Key-words:} Hamilton-Jacobi-Bellman Equations, deterministic control problems, discontinuous Hamiltonians, stratification problems, comparison principles, viscosity solutions, boundary conditions, vanishing viscosity method. \\

 { \bf AMS Class.
 No:} 35F21, 49L20, 49L25, 35B51. \\

 { \bf Acknowledgements: } The authors were partially supported by the ANR projects HJnet (ANR-12-BS01-0008-01) and MFG (ANR-16-CE40-0015-01).

-\ \\ { \bf Information:} At the end of the book, in addition to the usual index, two appendices gather the main notations and assumptions which are used throughout this book.
-Also included is a list of the different notions of solutions as a quick guide.
+\ \\ { \bf Informations: } \begin{enumerate} \item At the beginning of the book, just after the preface, a section called \emph{``Survival kit for the potential reader: how can this book be useful to YOU?''} aims at explaining how to enter into this book without reading it from the first pages.
+The answer depending of course on who you are and what you wish to find here. \item At the end of the book, in addition to the usual index, two appendices gather the main notations and assumptions which are used throughout this book.
+Also included is a list of the different notions of solutions as a quick reference guide. \end{enumerate}